 Ekushey: Between language and culture

-Bangladeshis, home and abroad, celebrate Ekushey February to remember Bangla Language Movement and to honor those who sacrificed their lives to preserve Bangla as their mother language on February 21st of 1952.
-Bangladeshis feel proud to think of Ekushey February as their very own achievement – an immediate triumph in protecting the rights to read, write, speak, and listen in Bangla.
+Bangladeshis, home and abroad, celebrate Ekushey February to remember the Bangla Language Movement and to honor those who sacrificed their lives to preserve Bangla as their mother language on February 21st, 1952.
+Bangladeshis feel proud to think of Ekushey February as their own achievement – an immediate triumph in protecting the rights to read, write, speak, and listen in Bangla.
 Although the language was the issue, the Bangla language was not at the center of the movement.
-Ekushey was fundamentally a political action towards self-determination then, and today it is purely a cultural event for Bangladeshi people.
+Ekushey was fundamentally a political action towards self-determination then, and today, it is purely a cultural event for Bangladeshi people.

 Bangladeshis have integrated and shaped Ekushey as an important part of their cultural identity.
 This trend is robust among Bangladeshis abroad or Non-Resident Bangladeshis.
-Today the event is observed as a festival with music, dance, drama, poetry, parade, play, concert, motif, drawing, painting, speech, discussion, book fair, and laying of wreaths of flowers Shaheed Minar (martyrs’ monument).
+Today, the event is observed as a festival with music, dance, drama, poetry, parade, play, concert, motif, drawing, painting, speech, discussion, book fair, and laying of wreaths of flowers Shaheed Minar (martyrs’ monument).
 People buy books, talk about the importance of the Bangla language, and try to teach Bangla to their children.
-There is also a strong initiative to build Shaheed Minars wherever Bangladeshis live in large numbers.
+There is also a solid initiative to build Shaheed Minars wherever Bangladeshis live in large numbers.
 Bangladeshis got their Shaheed Minars in London, Tokyo, and Sydney.
-In New York, New Jersey, and other cities, the drive is ongoing.
+The drive is ongoing in New York, New Jersey, and other cities.

 Shaheed Minar in London, Sydney and Tokyo